alistaircol/ac-website/content/articles/laravel-post-migration-event-listener.md

 ## Post-Migration handler

-You can do whatever you want, but for me, I want to generate `laravel-ide-helper` files.
+You can do whatever you want, but for me, I want to generate `laravel-ide-helper` files in my different projects.

 I've implemented the `TODO: whatever you want post-checkout :)` simply to run this `post-checkout` target in the repository containing the migrations `Makefile`.